 "From the start I was given a lot of responsibility including line managing a student."

 ‘I bet you’re sick of being interviewed about your CV experience.
 Here’s my CV, why don’t you interview me?’
 This was the question that the Snr R&D Director asked in my first interview.
-It told me straight RB didn’t mind doing things differently.
-Throughout rest of the assessment centre it became clear RB was different from the other companies I’d interviewed for.
-It didn’t only talk about wanting empower employees, it actually did.
-It was a company did have a hieratical structure, it embraced to ways of working and most importantly that gave you the ownership to deliver the new product innovations and to deliver them at pace.
-All of this excited me so I threw myself into it and thought let’s give it a go.
+It told me straight Reckitt didn’t mind doing things differently.
+Throughout rest of the assessment centre it became clear Reckitt was different from the other companies I’d interviewed for.
+It didn’t only talk about wanting to empower employees; it actually did.
+It was a company that gave you the ownership to deliver the new product innovations and to deliver them at pace.
+All of this excited me so I threw myself into it and thought, let’s give it a go.

 From the start I was given a lot of responsibility including line managing a student.
-This forced me to development my personal and leadership skills really quickly ready for leading large projects in my first permanent role.
+This forced me to development my personal and leadership skills really quickly, ready for leading large projects in my first permanent role.
 The graduate scheme also gave me exposure to senior leaders across R&D who became mentors for me.
-The wide exposure also helped me understand what kind of roles I like and am good at, and what I don’t.
+The wide exposure also helped me understand what kind of roles I like and am good at.
 This informed my decision to move into the Innovation team after the graduate scheme.